 Eastern Plumas county and Portola currently struggle to meet State Air standards.
 Rated one of the worst areas in the state.

-Destroying property values up to 30% within a quarter mile and values as far away as 3 miles!
+Destroying property values up to 30-50% or more within a half mile and values as far away as 3 miles!
 (Basically half the city) reducing tax revenue and keeping others from moving in!

 EMAIL THE BELOW PLUMAS COUNTY OFFICIALS WITH YOUR CONCERNS.